 Sage, Bryn Mawr College, Fall 2015

-For a different way to discover French culture, students have the option of staying in a French student residence or “foyer”.
+For a different way to discover French culture, students have the option of staying in a French student residence or foyer.
 These residences are typically laid out with a common area and communal kitchen on the ground floor and private bedrooms and bathrooms above.
+Suites with French roommates are a great way to begin to meet French peers while providing a more affordable housing option.
 Foyers are located in nearly every arrondisement in Paris.
 Partial meal plans are often available at student residences and provide a great way to meet your neighbors!